 Internships provide excellent opportunities to gain career-related experiences and workplace competencies in a student's chosen career field as well as to obtain skills that are valued by employers when hiring new staff.
-The eligibility requirements to participate in an internship include: active enrollment in an HCC Degree or Certificate program, completion of the internship application and submission of a resume, 2.0 or higher Grade Point Average, completion of 50% or more of the major's program requirements, approvals from faculty, division director, and Vice President of Academic Affairs and Student Affairs or the Dean of Student Affairs.
+The eligibility requirements to participate in an internship include active enrollment in an HCC degree or certificate program; submission of an application for internship by the publicized institutional deadline; acceptable recommendation by faculty in a related field of study; minimum overall GPA of 2.5; completion of at least 50 percent of the discipline-specific program requirements in a student's field of study, at least two of which courses are completed at HCC; final course grades of A, B, or C in a student's specialty program courses; and acceptable review of the student's HCC conduct record by the chief student affairs officer (behavioral violations) and the chief academic affairs officer (academic integrity violations).

 All Internships need to be supervised by a faculty member who is responsible for approving internship sites, developing learning outcomes with internship site supervisors, and providing faculty supervision during the internship experience.
 For more information contact the Coordinator of Internship and Job Services at 240-500-2260 or visit www.hagerstowncc.edu/internships.
 Application deadlines: Fall Semester-July 31st, Spring Semester-December 15th, and Summer Semester -April 15th.
 Nursing and Health Sciences clinical experiences are governed by third-party accrediting regulations and are coordinated through the Nursing and Health Sciences Divisions.